harrypm/vhs-decode/README.md

     sudo apt install make ocl-icd-opencl-dev mono-runtime

-## Build VHS-Decode & LD-Tools Suite
+## Build decoders & ld-tools suite

-The vhs-decode respository also has hifi-decode, cvbs-decode, ld-decode included.
+The vhs-decode respository also has cvbs-decode, ld-decode, hifi-decode included all are installed together.

 Download VHS-Decode: